polarch/JSAmbisonics/README.md

 ```

 That will generate the same file but as [HRTFsetFilePath].sofa.json, which you can then load normally, using the loader as above.

 ---
+## 2D HOA processing <a name="2d"></a>

+In many cases a scene may be limited to sounds coming only from the horizontal plane, either due to scene properties (e.g. a cocktail party of multiple speakers at ear level), due to rendering restrictions (e.g. HRTF filters available only on the horizontal plane), or due to reduced processing requirements.
+In such cases not all HOA components are active, since sounds are constrained only to the horizontal plane, without elevation information.
+For HOA processing of *order=N*, then only *(2N+1)* HOA channels are active.
+To take advantage of the reduced processing and bandwidth needs of 2D HOA processing, it is better to design the encoder, rotation, decoding, and rest of the modules from scratch instead of just using the full 3D ones.
+Such objects have been contributed by [Thomas Deppisch](https://github.com/thomasdeppisch), developed as part of his bachelor thesis at Institute of Electronic Music and Acoustics (IEM), KUG/TU Graz, Austria.
+Many thanks!
+Some 2D HOA examples are included in the demos.

+The following objects have a 2D processing counterpart, their usage is exactly the same as the full 3D ones:
+* **monoEncoder2D**
+* **sceneRotator2D**
+* **sceneMirror2D**
+* **binauralDecoder2D**
+* **orderLimiter2D**
+* **intensityAnalyser2D**
+* **hrirLoader2D_local**

+---
 ## Legacy <a name="legacy"></a>